 SBA Express Lines of Credit

-While PNC passes along guaranty fees to borrowers on SBA Express Lines of Credit, these fees can be waived for veteran-owned businesses.
+While passes along guaranty fees to borrowers on SBA Express Lines of Credit, these fees can be waived for veteran-owned businesses.

 Minimum annual revenueNot disclosed